dataswap/specs/algorithms/README.md

 - DatasetMerkleTree of DatasetProof (On-chain)
 - CarProofs(MappingFiles and CarMerkleTree) of DatasetProof(Off-chain,stored on IPFS/filecoin)
 - Dataset Original File Scanning Strategy (including CAR file size configuration)
+- Ensuring that CarRootHash can be converted to PieceCID without requiring PadCommP

 Reference Tools:
 - Singularity: A tool for generating CAR files.